 Weigh out your fragrance oil- you will want to do 12% of your total wax amount used for a strong scent throw and 9% for a milder scent throw.

 Melt your wax using a double boiler method (this is when you use a small pan).
 Melt your soy wax to 180 degrees Fahrenheit and then turn of the burner right away to start the cooling process before you add your fragrance oil.

 Let your soy wax cool slightly about 60 seconds and then pour in your weighed fragrance oil.

 — Homesteading (@HomesteadingUSA) April 18, 2015

-At this point you want to turn on your oven to 200 degrees Fahrenheit and put your glass containers or metal molds (in the picture shown we used recycled wine bottles that have been cut and sanded) in the oven while your wax cools–your container and wax should be as close in temp as possible to get smooth candle.
+At this point you want to turn on your oven to 200 degrees Fahrenheit and put your glass containers or metal molds (in the picture shown we used recycled wine bottles that have been cut and sanded) in the oven while your wax cools.
+Your container and wax should be as close in temperature as possible to get a smooth candle.

-Time to begin pouring.
+Time to begin pouring!
 You will want to pour very slowly so that your candle doesn’t have a caved in “hole” on top which affects the overall look.
-Make sure to leave an inch or so at the top of the candle and you need to let cool for two days before it is ready to be burned – add a personal label using your own printer and sticker paper.
+Make sure to leave an inch or so at the top of the candle and you need to let cool for two days before it is ready to be burned.
+You can also add a personal label using your own printer and sticker paper.

 You can find the finished product on my sustainable online candles shop (farroutscents.com)